 After the welcome, you’ll have a student-to-student chat for about 20 minutes with current BFA students.
 There are no staff or faculty members in the room, so that you can feel free to ask your questions about the audition day and program.

 Following, you will have a long class consisting of four parts: ballet, contemporary, improvisation/freestyle and hip-hop.
 While this is happening, we have activities for families.

 After class, you’ll reunite with your family for lunch and a much-deserved break.

 After lunch, throughout the afternoon, each student will have approximately 10 minutes with the faculty panel.
 You will chat and then present a two-minute solo of your choice.

 As interviews and solos are taking place, there are a number of different activities.
 You and your families can attend a financial aid presentation, student-led tour of the Glorya Kaufman International Dance Center and a self-guided campus tour.
 You can also just hang out with our students, who love getting to meet everyone.

 When I ask our current students about their live audition experiences, they often tell me how comfortable they felt.
 We try to create an environment where you can really be your best so that, no matter what happens in the end, you can leave feeling proud of yourself.
 And, hopefully, you can also say that you had a little fun!

 Want more admission advice?
 Watch this video about the live audition and visit our Admission Advice playlist on YouTube.

-By Anne Aubert-Santelli, Assistant Dean of Admission & Student Services
+By Anne Aubert-Santelli, Associate Dean of Admission & Student Services